Samuel Jaudon: Career

+Railroad speculation

 In 1837-1838, Jaudon served as a director of the Wilmington and Susquehanna Railroad, one of the four companies that created the first rail link from Philadelphia to Baltimore.
 (The main line survives today as part of Amtrak's Northeast Corridor.)
 When the W&S merged into the Philadelphia, Wilmington, and Baltimore Railroad, Jaudon stayed on as a director.
 His service as a railroad executive is noted on the 1839 Newkirk Viaduct Monument in Philadelphia.

-Jaudon resigned from the railroad's board in 1838, and traveled to London to try to sell various U.S. securities on behalf of the now-private second Second Bank of the United States|Bank of the United States.
+Jaudon resigned from the railroad's board in January 1838, and traveled to London to try to sell various U.S. securities on behalf of the now-private Bank of the United States.
 Among his endeavors, he sought in March to secure a $400,000 loan for the PW&B-connected Harrisburg, Portsmouth, Mountjoy and Lancaster Railroad.
 In May, he told railroad officials that the bond market was glutted, but they pressed him to lower his price.

-In August, PW&B officials authorized he and William Strickland to negotiate a loan for their railroad.
+In August, PW&B officials authorized him and William Strickland to negotiate a loan for their railroad.
 He ultimately succeeded in 1840 in obtaining a loan of $113,000 by using United States Bank bonds as collateral.

-Jaudon was noted as a skilled "financial diplomat" who managed to keep European capital flowing to the Bank amid the Panic of 1837, his efforts to abet U.S. cotton speculation, and dubious bond sales, but could not ultimately keep the bank afloat.
+Continuing his work for the Bank of the United States, Jaudon was noted as a skilled "financial diplomat" who managed to keep European capital flowing to the Bank amid the Panic of 1837, made efforts to abet U.S. cotton speculation and dubious bond sales, but could not ultimately keep the Bank afloat.
 It suspended payments in late 1839, and closed in 1841.

-On December 10, 1841, Jaudon, along with Biddle and John Andrews, were indicted by a grand jury on charges of defrauding the bank's stockholders of $400,000 in 1836 and trying to cover it up through fraudulent recordkeeping in 1841.
+On December 10, 1841, Jaudon, along with Biddle and John Andrews, were indicted by a grand jury on charges of defrauding the Bank's stockholders of $400,000 in 1836 and trying to cover it up through fraudulent recordkeeping in 1841.
+Jaudon was discharged on a writ of habeas corpus, and was not arraigned after.

 By 1844, Jaudon and his family lived in New York City.

+Later life

 In 1855, Jaudon was secretary of the Texas Pacific Railway Company based in New York, but which sought to build a railroad with land grants from the Mississippi River.
 President Polk's Secretary of the Treasury Robert J. Walker was President, and Samuel Butler King of Georgia was also involved.
 The American Civil War interrupted the project, which ultimately succeeded after Jaudon's death as the Texas and Pacific Railway under Jay Gould.

 In 1865, Jaudon took out a loan from the National City Bank of New York to finance coal speculation, and gave as collateral 47 shares of his sister-in-law's stock without her knowledge, and later the remaining 70 shares.
 In December 1867, when the loan came due, he sold Mary's stock to cover his own debt.
 Mary sued Jaudon, who sued his bank, who countersued in a case that was ultimately decided by the Supreme Court.
 The Jaudons lost the money.